 At Corbeaux we have no intention to try and reinvent bread.
 We’re just reclaiming the way that it should be baked and reintroducing those traditions to our local community.

 Our bread doesn’t look like the loaves that most of us are used to in North America.
-Our Culinary Director Chef Keith Luce answers some common questions that customers have about our unique artisanal bread:
+Let us answer some common questions that customers have about our unique artisanal bread:

 Why is the crust harder than other bread I may be used to?